-Budapesti Ingatlan Hasznosítási és Fejlesztési Nyrt. hereby declares that this 2020 Audited Annual Financial Statements of the Parent Company has been prepared to the best knowledge of the Company and in accordance with the International Financial Reporting Standards and provides a true and fair view of the assets, liabilities, financial position as well as profits and losses of the Company, and does not omit any facts that might have any significance concerning the assessment of the position of the Company.
+Budapesti Ingatlan Hasznosítási és Fejlesztési Nyrt. hereby declares that this 2020 Audited Annual Consolidated Financial Statements has been prepared to the best knowledge of the Company, in accordance with the International Financial Reporting Standards and provides a true and fair view of the assets, liabilities, financial position as well as profits and losses of the Company and its consolidated company, and does not omit any facts that might have any significance concerning the assessment of the situation of the Company and its consolidated company.

-Dr Anna Ungár

-President of the Board of Directors

-Address: H-1121 Budapest, Hegyhát út 23.

-Kristóf Berecz

-Vice President of the Board of Directors, CEO
+Budapest, 19 April 2021 Dr Anna Ungár Kristóf Berecz President of the Board of Directors Vice President of the Board of Directors, CEC Address: H-1121 Budapest, Hegyhát út 23.
 Address: H-1121 Budapest, Hegyhát út 23.